cinnData/DataSci/[DS-05E] Example - Bay Wheels data.md

 * `station_longitude`, the longitude of the station, with three decimals.

-The table `bay_rides` (in three zipped CSV files) contains information on all rides starting in the years 2021 and 2022, a total of 4,602,456 rides.
+The table `bay_rides` (in five zipped CSV files) contains information on all rides starting in the years 2021 and 2023, a total of 7,162,392 rides.
 The columns are:

 * `user_type`, either 'casual' or 'member'.